13jvt/segway_rmp/README.md

 Fork of the segway_rmp ROS package repo for use with ROS melodic.
 Requires accompanying [libsegwayrmp](https://github.com/jvont/libsegwayrmp) (ported to ROS melodic as well) to be installed.

-## Usage
+## Installation

-To use, simply clone the git repo into a catkin workspace:
+To install, simply clone the git repo into a catkin workspace (make sure that [libsegwayrmp](https://github.com/jvont/libsegwayrmp) has been properly installed from source):

 ```bash
 mkdir -p catkin_ws/src